-Each student is assigned an 9-digit Campus-Wide Identification Number or CWID; it's also frequently referred to as your Student ID Number or A#; each IIT Faculty and Staff member is assigned a CWID as well.
-Graduate students received this number in your acceptance letter from the Information Technology & Management Degree program.
+Each student is assigned an 9-digit Campus-Wide Identification Number or CWID, frequently referred to as your Student ID Number or A#; each IIT Faculty and Staff member is assigned a CWID as well.
+Undergraduate students received this number in their acceptance letter from Admissions.
 You will also be assigned a Unified-ID (UID), which is used to log into MyIIT and is also your email username.
 It is generally the first letter of your first name followed by the first seven letters of your surname.
 If there are other students with the same letter combination, your UID may have a number appended to the end as well.
 If a student's entire name is less than eight letters, then their UID will be less than eight letters.
 When emailing advisers or faculty always include your CWID (A#).